 The applicant filed requests for variations from Section 24-121(a)(4) and Section 24-122(a) of the prior Subdivision Regulations, from the standard lot depth and public utility easement requirements.
-These requests are discussed further in the Site Access and Layout and Public Utility Easement findings, respectively.
+These requests are discussed further in the Site Access and Layout and Public Utility Easement findings of this technical staff report, respectively.